List of video games featuring Spider-Man: Spider-Man: Edge of Time

 Spider-Man: Edge of Time is a 2011 adventure game that was developed by Beenox and Activision.
 It is a sequel to Spider-Man: Shattered Dimensions, although it features only the Amazing Spider-Man, voiced by Josh Keaton, and Spider-Man 2099, voiced by Christopher Daniel Barnes, who combat a new threat across space and time as they attempt to save both of their realities.

 The Amazing Spider-Man

 The Amazing Spider-Man is a game based on the movie of same name that was released in 2012.
 It serves as an epilogue to the film, set several months later, and sees Spider-Man reluctantly joining forces with Curt Connors to find a cure for a deadly virus that originated from failed cross-species experiments created by Oscorp using Connor's research.
 The game was developed by Beenox and Activision, the same developers of Spider-Man: Shattered Dimensions and Spider-Man: Edge of Time.
-Sam Riegel voices Spider-Man, save for the iOS version, where he is voiced by Yuri Lowenthal.
+Sam Riegel voices Spider-Man, save for the iOS version, where he is voiced by Andrew Chaikin.